 The Payer History file (PAYHIST) contains a new record for each patient at each change in insurance payer.
-One record for each period a patient is covered by one payer; each patient can have many records.
-The impact of insurance payers on clinical outcomes.
+One record for each period a patient is covered by one payer; each patient can have multiple records.
+The insurance payers affect the availability of clinical data from claims.